djl/vvv/README.markdown

 Environments are just directories stored in a specific place (`~/.vvv/envs` by default).
 You can store anything you like in them.

-There is just one special file in there `vvv` cares about - `.vvv-env`.
-This a "template" that will be sourced when the environment is activated.
-See below for more information on templates.
+New environments are created from templates (see below for more information on templates).

 Environments are always activated in a new shell.
 This is done for two
 reasons: